jobindjohn/vivaplus_v0.2/docs/model-doc/60-pelvis.md

 - [ ] The sacroilliac should be recalibrated using the experiments of [@Guillemot.1998] as male and female pelvic bones were tested.
 For the quaistatic tests, a pelvic bone of  one female (S7) with an age of 63 years a height of 160 cm and a weight of 55 kg.
 For the dynamic tests, 6 out of the 12 tested pelvic bones were from females with an age between 65 and 81.

-- [ ] For the male, [@Salzar2009] can be also used: The quasi-static tests were done with a testing machine at a constant 4mm/s The dynamic tests were done with a drop tower, consisting of a 76.6 kg weight dropped along a linear bearing rail onto a transfer beam, Figure 2 3.
+- [ ] For the male, [@Salzar2009] can be also used: The quasi-static tests were done with a testing machine at a constant 4mm/s.
+The dynamic tests were done with a drop tower, consisting of a 76.6 kg weight dropped along a linear bearing rail onto a transfer beam, Figure 2 3.
 Between the weight and the beam was a 19 mm viscoelastic material Sorbothane (Sorbothane, Inc., Kent, OH)

-The scaroiliac joint is connected with the illium using a tied contact
+The sacroiliac joint is connected with the ilium using a tied contact.

 According to https://www.dynamore.de/de/download/papers/2015-ls-dyna-europ/documents/sessions-g-5-8/mpp-contact-options-and-recommendations a constraint based tied contact should be used with the parameters IGNORE=2 GROUPABLE=1 TIEDID=1